pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/0_introduction_to_flutterfire_and_firestore/instructions.md

 await Firebase.initializeApp(options: firebaseOptions);
 ```

-**A common concern here is:** if the initialization is an asynchronous method, it might cause the app to take more time before calling `runApp()`, so a black screen will show for a few seconds.
+**A common concern here is:** if the initialization is an asynchronous method, it might cause the app to take more time before calling `runApp()`, so the splash screen will show for a few seconds.
+By default, the splash screen is blank.

 **The simple answer:** it wouldn't be a concern.
 The reason it's marked as `Future` is that it's calling platform channels on native platforms, and similarly on web it's injecting the configurations to the Firebase JS SDK.
 Therefore, it's not a network call and won't ever take more than a few milliseconds.